 - Plant Milk - Soy or another full-fat plant milk reacts with the apple cider vinegar to create a vegan “buttermilk.”

-- Apple Cider Vinegar - Lemon juice or white vinegar can be used instead.
+- Apple Cider Vinegar – Causes curdling of the milk.
+Lemon juice or white vinegar can be used instead, if needed.

-- Vegan Butter - Use salted vegan butter sticks instead of the spread, if possible.
+- Vegan Butter – Use salted vegan butter sticks instead of the spreadable kind.

-- Cane & Powdered Sugars - Make sure the packaging says “organic” or “vegan.”
+- Cane & Powdered Sugars – Make sure the packaging says “organic” or “vegan” to ensure that they weren’t processed with animal-derived ingredients.

 - Flour - I have only made the ladyfingers with all-purpose flour, however, a 1-to-1 gluten-free replacement should work fine.